Signal module#

 backend: str, optional

-• 'scipy' (default) uses scipy.fft.dct encapsulation for the underlying computation of the DCT.
+• 'scipy' (default) uses scipy.fft.dct encapsulation for the underlying computation of the DCT of type IV. backend='scipy' does not work with CuPy input array because cupyx.signal.fft.dct only implements type II and III.

-• 'lazylinop' uses pre-built Lazylinop operators (Lazylinop fft(), eye(), vstack() etc.) to build the pipeline that will compute the MDCT.
+• 'lazylinop' uses pre-built Lazylinop operators (Lazylinop dct(), eye(), kron(), vstack() etc.) to build the pipeline that will compute the MDCT and the underlying DCT of type IV.

 Returns: